nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 .. note::
    Deselecting the :option:`CONFIG_GENERATE_MBEDTLS_CFG_FILE` Kconfig variable is not recommended.
-   But if doing so, please read `User provided mbed TLS config header`_.
+   But if doing so, please read `user-provided mbed TLS config header`_.

 nrf_security backends